WikiLeaks: Financial blockade

-Assange noted that the financial blockade by Bank of America, Visa, MasterCard, PayPal and Western Union, had cost WikiLeaks ninety-five per cent of its revenue.
-In July 2011, WikiLeaks filed a complaint against Visa and MasterCard with the European Commission.
-In 2012, an Icelandic district court ruled that Valitor, the Icelandic partner of Visa and MasterCard, was violating the law when it stopped accepting credit card donations to WikiLeaks.
-The court ruled that donations to WikiLeaks must resume within 14 days or Valitor would be fined US$6,000 a day.
+In October 2011 Assange said that the financial blockade had cost WikiLeaks ninety-five per cent of its revenue.
+In 2012, an Icelandic district court ruled that Valitor, the Icelandic partner of Visa and MasterCard, was violating the law when it stopped accepting donations to WikiLeaks and that donations to WikiLeaks must resume within 14 days or Valitor would be fined US$6,000 a day.
+In November 2012, the European Union's European Commission said Mastercard and Visa were unlikely to have violated EU anti-trust rules.
+In 2013, Assange said the blockade also effected the WikiLeaks Party.

-In response to the financial blockade of Wikileaks, Glenn Greenwald and others created the Freedom of the Press Foundation in order "to block the US government from ever again being able to attack and suffocate an independent journalistic enterprise the way it did with WikiLeaks".
+In response to the financial blockade of Wikileaks, Glenn Greenwald and others created the Freedom of the Press Foundation "to block the US government from ever again being able to attack and suffocate an independent journalistic enterprise the way it did with WikiLeaks".
+Anonymous also launched a series of cyberattacks against companies that cut ties with WikiLeaks.